hotosm/oam-api/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy)

 A catalog for OpenAerialMap imagery.
 The application indexes all metadata available within Open Imagery Network and creates an API to search and find imagery.
-The API powers the frontend search tool, OAM Browser.
+The API powers the frontend search tool, OAM Imagery Browser.
+Read the [ecosystem documentation](https://docs.openaerialmap.org/ecosystem/getting-started) for more information about OpenAerialMap.

 ## Installation and Usage